-Additional regulatory authorizations are required for research activities that involve fieldwork.
-These requirements are determined by the research methodology, as well as the location, and scope of field activities and may include:
+Apart from the licenses described above, other regulatory authorizations may be required for research activities that involve fieldwork.
+These requirements are determined by the methodology, location, and scope of field activities and may include:

-- Review by the Nunavut Planning Commission (NPC) to assess potential cumulative impacts and determine whether the project conforms to a regional land use plan; - Land use permit from INAC for projects on Federal Crown Lands that exceed 100 person days of fieldwork; - Permission from a Regional Inuit Association (RIA) to access or use Inuit Owned Lands for research purposes; - Permission from Environment Canada to access a Migratory Bird Sanctuary or National Wildlife Area; - Municipal development permit to build or install permanent research infrastructure on municipal lands in Nunavut communities; - Environmental impact screening by the Nunavut Impact Review Board; - Authorization issued by the Nunavut Water Board to collect water samples or use potable water for a research camp.
+- Review by the Nunavut Planning Commission (NPC) to assess potential cumulative impacts and determine whether the project conforms to a regional land use plan; - Environmental impact screening by the Nunavut Impact Review Board (NIRB) if deemed necessary by the Nunavut Planning Commission; - Land use permit from INAC for projects on Federal Crown Lands that exceed 100 person days of fieldwork; - Permission from a Regional Inuit Association (RIA) to access or use Inuit Owned Lands for research purposes; - Municipal development permit to build or install permanent research infrastructure on municipal lands in a Nunavut community;

+• Authorization issued by the Nunavut Water Board to collect water samples or use potable water for a research camp.

 Remember: you are responsible to identify and obtain all of the permits and regulatory authorizations needed to undertake your research.
-Certain authorizations such as the NPC review must be completed before your research license may be issued.
+Certain authorizations such as the NPC review and NIRB screening must be completed before your research licenses may be issued.